Google, Apple, Amazon give investors reason to fret

 Associated Press

-Wall Street has its eyes on big tech after some of the biggest companies in the world posted lackluster quarterly financial performances.
+Wall Street had its eyes Friday on big tech after some of the biggest companies in the world posted lackluster quarterly financial performances.

 That included Apple Inc. The company posted its first quarterly revenue drop in nearly four years after pandemic-driven restrictions on its China factories curtailed sales of the latest iPhone during the holiday season.